 \subsection{Training of Deep Neural Networks}

 The task of training is concerned with adjusting the weights $\matW$ such that the DNN reliably predicts correct classes for unseen inputs $\vecx^0$.
-This is accomplished by minimizing a loss function $\loss$ using gradient based optimization \citep{Nocedal2006}.
+This is accomplished by minimizing a loss function $\loss$ using gradient-based optimization \citep{Nocedal2006}.
 Given some labeled training data $\D = \{(\vecx_1^0, t_1), \ldots, (\vecx_N^0, t_N)\}$ containing $N$ input-target pairs, a typical loss function has the form

 where $l(y_n, t_n)$ is the \emph{data term} that penalizes the DNN parameters $\matW$ if the output $y_n$ does not match the target value $t_n$, $r(\matW)$ is a \emph{regularizer} that prevents the DNN from overfitting, and $\lambda > 0$ is a trade-off hyperparameter.
-Typical choices for the data term $l(y_n, t_n)$ are the cross-entropy loss or the mean squared error loss, whereas typical choices for the regularizer $r(\matW)$ are the $\ell^1$-norm or the $\ell^2$-norm of the weights, respectively.
+Typical choices for the data term $l(y_n, t_n)$ are the cross-entropy loss or the mean squared error loss, whereas typical choices for the regularizer $r(\matW)$ are the $\ell^1$-norm or the $\ell^2$-norm of the weights.
 The loss is minimized using \emph{gradient descent} by iteratively computing

 where $\eta$ is a learning rate hyperparameter.
-In practice, more involved \emph{stochastic} gradient descent (SGD) schemes, such as ADAM \citep{Kingma2015b}, are used that randomly select smaller subsets of the data --- called mini-batches --- to approximate the gradient.
+In practice, more involved \emph{stochastic} gradient descent (SGD) schemes, such as ADAM \citep{Kingma2015b}, are used that randomly select smaller subsets of the data---called mini-batches---to approximate the gradient.

-Modern deep learning frameworks play an important role in the growing popularity of DNNs as they make gradient based optimization particularly convenient: The user specifies the loss $\loss$ as a computation graph and the gradient $\nabla_{\matW} \loss$ is calculated automatically by the framework using the backpropagation algorithm \citep{Rumelhart1986}.
+Modern deep learning frameworks play an important role in the growing popularity of DNNs as they make gradient-based optimization particularly convenient: The user specifies the loss $\loss$ as a computation graph and the gradient $\nabla_{\matW} \loss$ is calculated automatically by the framework using the backpropagation algorithm \citep{Rumelhart1986}.